AckXeon/uni/EIST_16/summary/*Patterns.md

   - In the bridge pattern, the selection of the subclass is done at system initialization time
 - Comparison with Strategy pattern:
   - In the strategy pattern, the selection of the subclass depends on an external policy<br>
+- **benefits**:
+  - localizes state specific behavior
+  - maintainable and flexible (its easy to add more states for additional behavior)
+  - avoids if-else or switch-case statements
+  - makes state transitions explicit
+- **implementation issues**
+  - who defines the state transitions?
+  - is the state transition defines in the context class or in the concrete states?
   <img src="pics/statepattern.png" width="400">

 #### Summary of design patterns